 Foreperson

 FORM B

-C IN THE COURT IN AND FOR THE COUNTY OF, STATE OF COLORADO
+IN THE COURT IN AND FOR THE COUNTY OF, STATE OF COLORADO

 Civil Action No

 )

-Plaintiff,)
+Plaintiff,

-v.)
-SPECIAL VERDICT) FORM B
+v.
+SPECIAL VERDICT FORM B

 Defendant.

-COMPLETED AND A FORM A OR SPECIA THIS SPECIAL VERDICT FORM B IF YOUR FOREPERSON HAS ALL JURORS HAVE SIGNED EITHER SPECIAL VERDICT AL VERDICT FORM C. resent our Answers to Questions submitted by the Court, to which
+COMPLETED ANI FORM A OR SPEC We, the jury THIS SPECIAL VERDICT FORM B IF YOUR FOREPERSON HAS DALL JURORS HAVE SIGNED EITHER SPECIAL VERDICT CIAL VERDICT FORM C. The present our Answers to Questions submitted by the Court, to which

-we have an agreed.
+we have all agreed:

-defendant , (name), on "breach of the warrant case to the instruction t that the plaintiff, (name), is entitled to recover damages from the (his) (her) claim of (insert appropriate description, e.g., "negligence," y of ," etc.) under Instruction No. (insert the number assigned in the hat sets forth the basic elements of liability for the claim, as in 14:10, 14:13, 14:17, 14:20, or 14:22)?
+defendant, (name), of the warra case to the instruction d that the plaintiff, (name), is entitled to recover damages from the on (his) (her) claim of (insert appropriate description, e.g., "negligence," anty of , " etc.) under Instruction No. (insert the number assigned in the n that sets forth the basic elements of liability for the claim, as in :8, 14:10, 14:13, 14:17, 14:20, or 14:22)?
 (Yes or No)

 ANSWER:

-al separately numbered similar paragraphs so as to include all product ade against the first defendant.)
+, onal separately numbered similar paragraphs so as to include all product made against the first defendant.)

 (ANSWER:)